SAP-samples/teched2022-DT261/exercises/ex0/README.md

       ![](images/9.png)

    - Click ***Save*** on the Entitlements view.
+      > **Note**
-      > **Note:** Do not forget or skip this step as the entitlements will not be saved, and you cannot continue with the next exercises.
+      > Do not forget or skip this step as the entitlements will not be saved, and you cannot continue with the next exercises.

       ![](images/10.png)